 Some other nice additions to the recipe might be some vanilla, cinnamon, lavender, lemon zest, rosemary, or other spices and herbs.
 You can also add a bit of lemon juice if you’re concerned about the fruit darkening too much (especially with apples and pears).

-- about 1 pound (16 ounces) of strawberries, washed and tops cut off
+- 1 pound strawberries washed and tops cut off

-- about 2 tablespoons of honey (more or less, depending on the sweetness of the berries and your taste; feel free to try other sweeteners)
+- 2 tablespoons honey or a bit more, depending on the sweeteness of the berries

 - Using a high-speed blender or food processor, blend the berries until you have a smooth, thick liquid.